Liucy3164/bp_osd_slidingwindow/README.md

 I implemented the sliding-window code and provide an example for the [[625, 25, 8]] LDPC code, showing lifetime versus error rate.

 To run it, replace css_decode_sim.py in [[1]] with my modified version, and then run my new sliding-window example script to evaluate the performance.
+One could add more data points for further better results.